MicrosoftDocs/Contribute/Contribute/dotnet-style-guide.md

 See the general article on [Links](how-to-write-links.md) for information about anchors, internal links, links to other documents, code includes, and external links.

-The .NET Docs team uses the following conventions:
+The .NET docs team uses the following conventions:

 - In most cases, we use the relative links and discourage the use of `~/` in links because relative links resolve in the source on GitHub.
 However, whenever we link to a file in a dependent repo, we'll use the `~/` character to provide the path.
 Because the files in the dependent repo are in a different location in GitHub the links won't resolve correctly with relative links regardless of how they were written.
 - The C# language specification and the Visual Basic language specification are included in the .NET docs by including the source from the language repositories.
 The markdown sources are managed in the [csharplang](https://github.com/dotnet/csharplang) and [vblang](https://github.com/dotnet/vblang) repositories.